Nights-Software/ns-docs/resources/naturalDisasters.md

 ## Installing the resource

 1. Drag the resource into your resources folder.
+    - NOTE: If you are installing the DLC, replace the base resource!
+Overwrite it with the DLC!

 1. Drag "PlayCustomSounds" and/or "xsound" in your /resources/ folder.
 Download these from the creators.
 Using integrations?
 You will require both resources if you use Air Raid Sirens
 Integration: [https://store.ea-rp.com/package/5030134](https://store.ea-rp.com/package/5030134)